v1xerunt/STAN/README.md

 The source code for *STAN: Spatio-Temporal Attention Network for Pandemic Prediction Using Real World Evidence*

+*Our paper is a pre-print version and is also under reviewing.
+There are still some issues in our code and paper and we are currently fixing them*

 ## Requirements

 * Install python, pytorch.
 We use Python 3.7.3, Pytorch 1.1.